Great books

 by Hilda van Stockum

 This book, written in 1938, offers a vivid picture of an Ireland that has all but disappeared.
-The O'Sullivan family invites the reader to share their many homely adventures.
-Michael and Brigid brave the wilds and gypsies on an errand for their injured father and come home with a new friend; twins Liam and Francie keep everyone hopping and get into no end of trouble; Mother and Father draw the family together with story-telling, warmth and humor.
-Then Michael and Brigid find a treasure which, with the help of the wise and carefree Patty the Piper, changes the course of things for all.
-Accompanied by charming illustrations by the author, The Cottage at Bantry Bay is perfect for reading aloud with the whole family.
+The O'Sullivan family invite the reader to share their many homely adventures.
+Michael and Brigid brave the wilds and gypsies on an errand for their injured father and come home with a new friend; twins Liam and Francie keep everyone hopping; Mother and Father draw the family together with story-telling, warmth and humor.
+Then Michael and Brigid find a treasure which changes the course of things for all.

 Ages 10 and up